21 Multi-Objective Optimization Support in SpotOptim

 from spotoptim.utils.boundaries import get_boundaries, map_to_original_scale

-from spotoptim.mo.pareto import is_pareto_efficient, plot_mo
+from spotoptim.mo.pareto import is_pareto_efficient

 from spotoptim.eda import plot_ip_boxplots, plot_ip_histograms